anykeyh/rails_db_views/README.md

 Finally, whenever you migrate and remove a field from a table used by a view, postgresql will throw an error, so removing views before applying migration is not an option.

+# Changelog

+## 0.4 - Finally `rails_db_view` comes with new features!

+## Functions

+You can now create functions, just putting your `.sql` files into the `db/functions` directory.
+The functions will be created and/or replaced before all pending migration.

+## Deletion

+Moreover, you can force the deletion of a view or function using the new directive `remove`.
+Getting bored about this *top_30_articles_in_belgium* view and want a *top_50_articles_in_belgium* instead?
+Just set `--!deleted` into the file which defined the old view, and that's it!
+The view will be removed and not created again!

+## Refactoring

+I've made a refactoring into the gem, to make it more understandable and easy to fork.
+Also two views with the same name in differents paths will trigger an `AmbigousNameError`.

+Errors and error messages are more clear (one type per kind of error).

+## 0.3 - fix rails version to be able to use with rails >4.

 # How to use

 Quite simple.
 Add rails_db_view in your Gemfile: